 - Partnerships and collaboration: who the university will partner and collaborate with and how this will improve equity performance

 To view previous Access and Participation Plans, including the Plans drawn up by other institutions.
-It is anticipated that the Department will update their website in April 2019 to include the new annual plans from all institutions.
+It is anticipated that the Department will update their website shortly to include the new annual plans from all institutions.